MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

 ```
 ### Parameters
  `state`
- A reference to the [AFX_EXTENSION_MODULE](afx-extension-module-structure.md) structure that contains the state of extension DLL module.
+ A reference to the [AFX_EXTENSION_MODULE](afx-extension-module-structure.md) structure that contains the state of MFC extension DLL module.

  *bAll*
- If **TRUE**, cleanup all extension DLL modules.
+ If **TRUE**, cleanup all MFC extension DLL modules.
 Otherwise, cleanup only the current DLL module.

 ### Remarks
  `AfxTermExtensionModule` will delete any local storage attached to the module and remove any entries from the message map cache.
 For example: